 - Fostering a culture of respect for human rights and equality.

 Read our full submission to the Commission on the Future of Policing here.

 In April 2019, the Policing Authority published its final report into the modernisation of An Garda Síochána.
 Read Liam Herrick’s expert opinion piece here

 ICCL events on Rights-Based Policing

-ICCL has held a number of events, bringing together those who are affected most by policing, including Travellers and working class children and teenagers, and those who are charged with effecting change, including representatives of the Commission on the Future of Policing, the Policing Authority, GSOC and the Garda Inspectorate.
-ICCL believes that the dialogues created in spaces such as these are crucial for understanding why things need to change within An Garda Síochána, what direction we need to go in to radically reform the force, and what steps need to be taken to enact this change.
+ICCL has held a number of events, bringing together those who are affected most by policing, including Travellers, working class children and teenagers, with those who are charged with effecting change.
+That includes representatives of the Commission on the Future of Policing, the Policing Authority, GSOC and the Garda Inspectorate.
+ICCL believes that the dialogues created in spaces such as these are crucial for understanding why things need to change within An Garda Síochána, what direction we need to go in to radically reform the force, and what steps need to be taken to enact this change

 Liam Herrick opinion piece on the future of policing

 Read Liam Herrick’s 2017 opinion piece on the future of policing here: